SUMMARY

 Animal Data

 Klein et al (2020)24 used Sprague-Dawley rats to conduct behavioral and cellular assays in the lateral habenula brain nucleus to examine whether the antidepressant effect of low-dose ketamine is mediated by the opioid system.
 Their observations suggest that ketamine does not directly act on opiate receptors to produce its antidepressant effects, but that some signaling or interaction between the opioid system and NMDA receptors may be needed.
-Another animal study using increasingly higher doses of S-ketamine in Sprague-Dawley rats found decreases in MOR density and MOR desensitization in the nucleus accumbens without producing changes in NMDA receptor density.25 According to Hess et al, the interaction between ketamine and the opioid system in depression is complex and controversial.26
+Another animal study using increasingly higher doses of S-ketamine in Sprague-Dawley rats found decreases in MOR density and MOR desensitization in the nucleus accumbens without producing changes in NMDA receptor density.25 Gomes et al (2024) proposed that ketamine and its metabolites promote opioid receptor activity as positive allosteric modulators, but do not directly activate opioid receptor-mediated signaling at submicromolar concentrations.26 According to Hess et al (2022), the interaction between ketamine and the opioid system in depression is complex and controversial.27

 Literature Search

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 28 December 2023.
-This response excludes case reports but are cited in the References section.27
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 06 December 2024.
+This response excludes case reports but are cited in the References section.28

 1 | Duman RS, Li N, Liu RJ, et al. Signaling pathways underlying the rapid antidepressant actions of ketamine.
 Neuropharmacology.
 2012;62(1):35-41. |